elycruz/sjljs/README.md

 ```

 ##### sjl.clone (obj {*}) :*
-Returns a new object with the properties from `obj`.
+Returns a new object with the properties from `obj` (does a deep copy).

 ##### sjl.ucaseFirst(str {String}) :String
 Uppercases the first character of a string;  E.g., `sjl.ucaseFirst('hello');`  returns 'Hello'.